We are continuing our meditation on the last seven sayings of Christ while His life was slowly ebbing away on the cross.

 5) “I am thirsty” (John 19:28).

 We cannot tell what Christ was experiencing when He spoke the fifth saying.
 Some commentators say that He was beginning to suffer the thirst of a man without God.
 The thought is that because Christ was bearing the sin of many, the Father had withdrawn from Jesus.
 We cannot tell for sure if this is so, but if it was, perhaps Christ was experiencing the thirst that the rich man in hell suffered upon death (Luke 16:24).
-The rich man had been thirsty and desired Lazarus to dip his finger into water to cool his tongue.
+The rich man’s experience was that he was thirsty and desired Lazarus to dip his finger into water to cool his tongue.

-It is interesting that scripture tells us that a sponge of a hyssop plant was raised to His lips because this was the same plant dipped in the blood of a lamb and used to strike the doorposts and lintels at the time of the Passover from Egypt (Exodus 12:22).
+Interestingly, Scripture tells us that someone at the cross raised a hyssop plant with a sponge of sour vinegar to Christ’s lips to relieve the Lord of His dry mouth.
+Hyssop was the same plant dipped in the blood of a lamb and used to strike the doorposts and lintels at the time of the Passover from Egypt (Exodus 12:22).
 The children of Israel were delivered from slavery to Egypt by a substitute lamb's blood, just as we are delivered from the bondage of sin by the substitutionary blood of the Lamb of God, Jesus.

-He took a drink from the sponge on the hyssop and both Matthew and Mark record that Jesus shouted out something from the cross before giving up His spirit: “And when Jesus had cried out again in a loud voice, he gave up his spirit” (Matthew 27:50).
-He pushed one more time on the wedge of wood under His feet and shouted His next words loudly.
-It is John who tells us what He cried in a victorious shout.
+Christ took a drink from the sponge on the hyssop, and both Matthew and Mark record that He shouted out something from the cross before giving up His spirit: “And when Jesus had cried out again in a loud voice, he gave up his spirit” (Matthew 27:50).
+He pushed one more time on the wedge of wood under His feet and shouted His following words loudly.
+It is John who tells us what He victoriously called out.
 Let's talk about that tomorrow.
 Keith Thomas.

 Taken from the series on the Gospel of Luke, Study 63.
 The Crucifixion of Christ